Crispy Baked Zucchini

 Zucchini is a great, healthy vegetable to add to your diet.
 One serving is low in calories, has almost zero fat (less than 1 gram, so why even count it?), and even has 1 gram of plant protein.

 One serving of zucchini also contains 1 gram of fiber; vitamins A, C, K, and B6; potassium, manganese, folate, copper, phosphorus, magnesium, and thiamine.
 These vitamins and minerals help support your immune system, your vision, your skin, and your digestion.
-Zucchini also contains a large amount of antioxidants, which are important compounds that help your body fight off free-radicals.
+Zucchini also contains a large number of antioxidants, which are important compounds that help your body fight off free-radicals.

 Zucchini is also a recommended plant source for people with type 2 diabetes, as it has been shown to be a low-carb vegetable that can help lower blood sugar levels.